-As the height of the veneer rises, so does the risk during seismic events.
-Therefore, it is recommended that within the top 2.0m of the veneer, MASONS 4.0mm STR and CNR Bricklock joint reinforcement be installed in bed joints not containing brick ties, and spaced approximately 800mm apart.
-This addition will provide further strength to the veneer, added redundancy to help prevent future cracking, and a degree of insurance in future earthquakes.
+It is recommended, that within the top 2.om of the brick veneer, two mortar courses not containing brick ties, and spaced approximately 800 mm apart, contain 'Bricklock STR' and 'Bricklock CNR' joint reinforcement or similar galvanised wire joint reinforcement.
+This addition will provide further strength to the veneer, and provide redundancy to help prevent any future cracking, and a degree of insurance during future seismic events.